2022 Copa América de Futsal squads

-The 2022 Copa América de Futsal will be an international futsal tournament to be held in Asunción, Paraguay from 29 January to 6 February 2021.
-The ten national teams involved in the tournament were required to register a squad of a minimum of 8 and up to 14 players, including at least two goalkeepers.
+The 2022 Copa América de Futsal was an international futsal tournament held in Asunción, Paraguay from 29 January to 6 February 2021.
+The ten national teams involved in the tournament were required to register a squad of a minimum of 10 and up to 14 players, including at least two goalkeepers.
 Only players in these squads were eligible to take part in the tournament.

 Each national team had to register its list of up to fourteen players in the COMET system and then submit it to CONMEBOL by 7 January 2022, 18:00 PYST (UTC−3) (Regulations Article 29).
 Teams are only permitted to make replacements in cases of serious injuries up to 48 hours before the start of the tournament (Regulations Article 31).
 Teams are also permitted to replace an injured goalkeeper with another at any time during the tournament (Regulations Article 32).
 In addition, any player with positive PCR tests for SARS-CoV-2 may be replaced at any moment before and during the tournament (Regulations Article 34).
 All the substitutions must have the approval of the CONMEBOL Medical Commission.

 CONMEBOL published the lists of the 10 national teams on 14 January 2022.

 The age listed for each player is as of 29 January 2022, the first day of the tournament.
 A flag is included for coaches who are of a different nationality than their own national team.

 Group A

 Brazil

 Brazil announced a preliminary squad of 15 players on 10 January 2021.
 The final squad of 14 players was announced on 13 January 2022.
-Defender Rangel and winger Arthur were ruled out because they did not have the full doses of the COVID-19 vaccine, they were replaced by defender João Victor and goalkeeper Léo Gugiel respectively.
+Defender Rangel and winger Arthur were ruled out because they did not have the full doses of the COVID-19 vaccine, they were replaced by defender João Victor (Neguinho) and goalkeeper Léo Gugiel respectively.